MewX/mewx.github.io/README.md

 # MewX's blog reworked v3

+The site is now hosted on [Cloudflare Pages](https://pages.cloudflare.com/).

+The [fallback link](https://www2.mewx.org/) is still hosted on GitHub pages.

 **Working in progress**

 In this version, I plan to use ReactJS + Googe Material Design UI + KotlinJS.